“Warmth is a connecting principle.”

 The Shakers exemplified both the principle and the courage to practice design in a manner that looked after the human experience of life on earth.

-He has helped organizations such as Toyota, Samsung, and McDonald's embrace human-centered design for over 25 years.
+Daniel has helped organizations such as Toyota, Samsung, and McDonald's embrace human-centered design for over 25 years.

-Daniel was founder and manager of the User Interface team at Samsung’s Los Angeles Design Lab, and former principal V.P. of Research Services at Gist Design, acquired by TrueFit Innovation in 2014.
+He was founder of the User Interface team at Samsung’s LA Design Lab, and former principal V.P. of Design Research at Gist Design, acquired by TrueFit Innovation.
+He’s the inventor on five U.S. design patents for human-computer interface innovations.

 Daniel Gloyd